 Pikelets just scream jam and cream, right?
 If you’re wanting to mix it up, try peanut butter and banana, or some good quality yoghurt with raw honey.Jam: Homemade jam is ridiculously easy to make.
 Whack some frozen or fresh berries in a saucepan, add a little maple syrup and chia seeds and simmer away for around 5 mins.
 Use your potato masher (or a fork) and you’re ready!
 My kids prefer this jam to store-bought jam.Cream: The kids like to whip cream.
 I like to use yoghurt.
 If you’re avoiding dairy, try whipping cooled coconut cream!

-Laini is a mum of 5 and founder of The Wholefood Collective.
+Laini is a mum of 5 and creator of STACKD Wholefood Blends, The Wholefood Collective + The No Fuss Nourished Method.
 She's coached tens of thousands of people on how to feel amazing using nutrition.
-She has a particular love for helping parents learn easy ways to get their kids eating healthier, without them even knowing (because parents have enough going on without trying to win out in a battle of wills).
-Unconventional smoothies are Laini's obsession, and she's even developed the Stacked Smoothie Co range of organic wholefood booster blends that target particular health goals and deliver maximum goodness in one complete and balanced meal.
+She has a particular love for helping parents learn how to nourish their children and themselves without losing their marbles.
+Unconventional smoothies are Laini's obsession, and she's even developed a range of organic wholefood booster blends that target particular health goals and deliver maximum goodness in one complete and balanced meal.
 When she's not with her own family or coaching other families, you'll probably find her at the beach soaking up the sun and getting some much needed solitude.

 Subscribe to the newsletter